JohnEdwa/RTAutoSprintExtended/Readme.md

 `1.0.8`

-* Fixed some 1.0 issues, added Captain.
+* Fixed some 1.0 issues.
+* Added Captain.
-* Removed the very poor partial support for unspecified/custom survivors, it just breaks things.
+* Removed the very poor partial support for unspecified/custom survivors as it just breaks things.

 `1.0.7`